 1. Lack of high-quality photos & video

-If you don’t have the time or resources to create a video with a digital camera, you can always use your smartphone to record, or download the Vigo Video app on your iPhone or Android.
+If you don’t have the time or resources to create a video with a digital camera, you can always use your smartphone to record or download the Vigo Video app on your iPhone or Android.
 With the Vigo Video app, you can create a unique photo or video story right on your smartphone to upload to social media and your fundraiser page.
-The app also allows you to add free music to your story to bring it to life and join other successful fundraisers.
+The app also allows you to add music to your story to bring it to life and join other successful fundraisers.

 2. Insufficient fundraiser stories